Juris Doctor Degree

 Law students do not have a formal major, but have options for obtaining sequenced and advanced training in areas of interest to them, including:

-In addition, through externships, competitions, journals and student organizations, students are able to develop skills and contacts in specialized areas of the law.
+In addition, through field placements, competitions, journals and student organizations, students are able to develop skills and contacts in specialized areas of the law.

 Students may also elect to participate in one of the Law School’s formal areas of emphasis within the Juris Doctor degree program: